Hepatitis B factsheet

 Treatment

-• medications that affect the liver are managed properly
+• medicines that affect the liver

-Treatment at home includes:
+Treatment at home may include:

 • rest

-• drinking fluids
+• drinking plenty of fluids

 • avoiding alcohol.